dkwach/BleChessDriver/README.md

 # Universal Protocol
-Driver is implementing free and open protocol for electrocic chess devuces.
+Driver is implementing free and open protocol for electronic chess devices.
 See https://github.com/lichess-org/lichobile/pull/2101 for lichobile implementation in open pull request.

 In current version open protocol is based on CECP widely used as a protocol between chess engine and and chess GUI